-Unfortunately, there are still many misconceptions and myths out there about home care for the elderly — and these myths are holding families back from truly getting the personalized care, attention, and support they deserve.
+Unfortunately, there are still many misconceptions and myths out there about home care for the elderly — and these myths are holding families here in the Chicagoland area back from truly getting the personalized care, attention, and support they deserve.

 Want to learn more about home care?
-Let’s start by debunking five all-too-common myths and misbeliefs:
+Let’s start by debunking seven all-too-common myths and misbeliefs:

 MYTH #1: Home Care Is Only For People Who Are Extremely Ill or Needy.